 So is it still as slow as all the rest?
 Well, it’s dual extruder compatible.
 This means that you can hypothetically halve the time it takes to complete a model, although of course, as we’ve mentioned above, this will affect the overall look of the finished result.

-All things considered, we think that this printer will likely be too expensive and too high-tech for most people’s needs, but for commercial printers or organizations who plan to use it a lot, it’s actually fairly reasonably priced.
+All things considered, we think that this printer will likely be too expensive and too high-tech for most people’s needs, but for commercial printers or organizations who plan to use it a lot, it’s actually very reasonably priced.

 The second commercial printer we’ve found is the HICTOP Creality CR-10.
 This is far less expensive than the TAZ, at around $500, yet provides an even larger build area.